 This same principle applies to almost every strength exercise!

-1. Grab a foam roller and roll out those tight hip flexors: get into a plank from your forearms, with the roll under one of your hips.
+Grab a foam roller and get into a plank from your forearms, with the roll under one of your hips.
 Gently roll back and forth for about 30 seconds, paying special attention to spots that feel tight.
-Repeat on the other side.

 BONUS: Also roll out your quads (the muscles in the front of your thighs).

-2. Fire up your glutes with bridges: This move also works your core.
+This move fires up your glutes and also works your core.
 Lying on your back with your knees bent and feet flat on the floor, push up through your heels and lift your hips up toward the ceiling, really squeezing through your glute muscles.

 Repeat for 15-20 reps.